Healthdirect Free Australian health advice you can count on.

 Key facts

-• Malnutrition results when someone has insufficient nutrients for their needs.
+• Malnutrition is when someone doesn’t have enough of the right nutrients in their diet for their body’s needs.

 • Symptoms of malnutrition include weight and muscle loss, a weakened immune system, falls and hair loss.